Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Experiments

 \subsection{Ablation Study and More Analysis}

-\textbf{Training Data.} We study the impact of training data from two angles: data composition and training sequence.
+\sethlcolor{red!20} \textbf{Training Data.} We begin by analyzing the impact of training data from two angles: data composition and training order.
 To ensure a fair comparison when training on data of a single difficulty tier (including simple-1k, moderate-2k and hard-0.6k), we adjust the total training episodes to maintain the same number of global steps.
-As shown in Tab.~\ref{tab:ablation_train_data}, training on moderate-2k achieves the highest average score of $59.4\%$.
-Training on simple-1k yields an average score of $58.1\%$, which is slightly better than that of hard-0.6k ($57.8\%$).
-This may be due to the Higher diversity caused by the larger dataset size.
-Notably, the simple-difficulty training achieves the highest score of $70.4\%$ on the HallusionBench.
-Furthermore, we introduce a two-stage training approach for stage-$1$'s training on moderate-2k and hard-0.6k.
-The results demonstrate that a curriculum learning paradigm that gradually increases difficulty is more effective in unlocking the model's potential reasoning ability.
+With regard to single stage training, training on Moderate-2k performs best, suggesting that striking a better balance between data learnability and challenge can provide more effective learning signals.
+Furthermore, we introduce a two-stage training approach based on the single training on Moderate-2k and Hard-0.6k.
+As shown in Tab.\ref{tab:ablations}, the results demonstrate that a curriculum learning paradigm that gradually increases difficulty is more effective in unlocking the model's potential reasoning ability.

-\textbf{Reweight Function.} We explored various reweight functions, including linear, exponential decay, and inverse functions.
-As shown in Tab.~\ref{tab:ablation_adv_reweight_hint}, both exponential and inverse reweighting performed comparably and outperformed the linear approach and flat reward settings.
-This suggests that the nonlinear nature of exponential and inverse functions better aligns with the increasing reasoning demands of more difficult problems: Empirically, a task that feels $2\times$harder may require $4\times$ or even $8\times$ deeper logical chains.
-Exponential and inverse mappings mirror this disproportionate growth-suppressing rewards for easy samples while amplifying them for hard ones.
-This differentiated gradient allocates more optimization signal to the genuinely challenging prompts, steering the policy toward stronger general reasoning capability.
+\sethlcolor{green!20} \textbf{Reweight Function.} We then explored various reweight functions, including linear, inverse, quadratic, exponential decay and its steeper version (details in Appendix.
+As shown in Tab.~\ref{tab:ablations}, inverse, quadratic and exponential decay reweighting consistently outperformed the linear approach and baseline's flat reward settings.
+This suggests that the nonlinear nature of reweighting functions better aligns with the increasing reasoning demands of more difficult problems: Empirically, a task that feels $2\times$harder may require $4\times$ or even $8\times$ deeper logical chains.
+Based on the initial exponential function, we further increased its nonlinearity to a steeper variant (denoted as steep exp.), which achieved the optimal performance.
+These non-linear mappings mirror the disproportionate growth, suppressing rewards for easy samples while amplifying them for hard ones.
+The differentiated gradient allocates more optimization signal to the genuinely challenging prompts, steering the policy toward stronger general reasoning capability.